People dancing at Palestine's Oktoberfest

 Tourists at Palestine's Oktoberfest

-Unfortunately, internal politics (including a new Taybeh mayor who wasn't so supportive of the festival) and Oktoberfest's rising popularity caused tensions in the Taybeh community, forcing Nadim to move the event to the obnoxious five-star Movenpick hotel in the wealthy Masyoun neighbourhood of Ramallah.
-Most festival-goers I spoke to were disappointed in the change of venue; as one young Palestinian guy said as he walked past the infinity pool, "This place is gross."
+Unfortunately, internal politics (including a new Taybeh mayor who wasn't so supportive of the festival) and Oktoberfest's rising popularity caused tensions in the Taybeh community, forcing Nadim to move the event to the obnoxious five-star Movenpick hotel in the wealthy Masyoun neighborhood of Ramallah.
+Most festival-goers I spoke with were disappointed in the change of venue; as one young Palestinian guy said as he walked past the infinity pool, "This place is gross."

 The exact reasons behind the move aren't entirely clear.
 Yes, the festival has outgrown its humble beginnings and there isn't nearly enough space in Taybeh to hold the growing numbers of attendees, but according to Nadim it has more to do with politics.
 "There is jealousy in the town," he explains.
 "The new municipality is narrow-minded – they don't know what Oktoberfest has been bringing to Taybeh over the past eight years."

 While the Oktoberfest issue is the latest and perhaps most visible of its problems, the Taybeh brewery is no stranger to adversity.
 Since starting in 1994, it has faced plenty of challenges navigating the numerous social and political obstacles that make Palestine the uniquely complicated place that it is.
 "We are the only brewery in all of Palestine—obstacles are everywhere," Nadim said.
 "The occupation, economic siege and closures—not to mention the cultural and religious aspects—there are so many of them that you could write a book."